forrestjgq/lsp/thread/pwpt/pthread.md

     }
 ```

 Often you cannot initialize a mutex statically, for example, when you use malloc to create a structure that contains a mutex.
 Then you will need to call **pthread\_mutex\_init** to initialize the mutex dynamically, as shown in **mutex\_dynamic.c**, the next program.
 You can also dynamically initialize a mutex that you declare statically-but you must ensure that each mutex is initialized before it is used, and that each is initialized only once.
-You may initialize it before creating any threads, for example, or by calling **pthread\_once** ([[Section 5.](#5.)1](#5.1)).
-Also, if you need to initialize a mutex with nondefault attributes, you must use dynamic initialization (see Section 5.2.1).
+You may initialize it before creating any threads, for example, or by calling **pthread\_once** ([Section 5.1](#5.1)).
+Also, if you need to initialize a mutex with nondefault attributes, you must use dynamic initialization (see [Section 5.2.1](#5.2.1)).

 ```c
 /** mutex_dynamic.c */